sitmun/sitmun-application-stack/README.md

 - The full **Base URL** is computed by concatenating these variables `SITMUN_PUBLIC_PROTOCOL`, `SITMUN_PUBLIC_HOST`, `SITMUN_PUBLIC_PORT` and `SITMUN_PUBLIC_CONTEXT_PATH`: `${SITMUN_PUBLIC_PROTOCOL}://${SITMUN_PUBLIC_HOST}${SITMUN_PUBLIC_PORT}${SITMUN_PUBLIC_CONTEXT_PATH}`
 - When the public address of the service uses standards ports (80 for http and 443 for https), `SITMUN_PUBLIC_PORT` is empty.
 - The effective **JDBC URL** is composed by the concatenation of `DATABASE_URL` and `DATABASE`: `${DATABASE_URL}${DATABASE}`.
-- The default value of `DATABASE_URL` points to `persistence`, which is one of the services defined in the `docker-compose.yml` file.
+- The default value of `DATABASE_URL` points to `postgres`, which is one of the services defined in the `docker-compose.yml` file.
 It is a PostgreSQL database.
 - `FORCE_USE_OF_PROXY` is disabled by default.

 ## Running modes